 Lastly, necessary aggressive surgical debridement may result in a small bladder capacity, which can result in urinary urgency and urge incontinence.
 However, over time these symptoms may resolve, as the bladder will generally enlarge.

-Traumatic bladder rupture, once uniformly fatal, is now managed successfully with or without surgery, depending upon the type of injury.
+Traumatic bladder rupture, once uniformly fatal, is currently managed successfully with or without surgery, depending upon the type of injury.
 It is difficult to cite a single specific rate of successful bladder repair due to the wide variety of concurrent trauma these patients often present with.
 Regardless, critical to the successful management of traumatic bladder rupture are a timely evaluation, accurate diagnosis, and proper management based on the location and severity of the bladder leak.

 The most recent American Urological Association Guidelines on Urotrauma, published in 2014, state that "surgeons must perform surgical repair of intraperitoneal bladder rupture in the setting of blunt or penetrating external trauma" and that "clinicians should perform catheter drainage as treatment for patients with uncomplicated extraperitoneal bladder injuries."